gioui/gio/README.md

 The gio tool passes command line arguments to os.Args at runtime:

-	$ go run gioui.org/cmd/gio -buildmode exe -target android gioui.org/apps/gophers -token <github token>
+	$ go run gioui.org/cmd/gio -target android gioui.org/apps/gophers -token <github token>

+To build a Gio program as an .aar package, use -buildmode=archive.
+For example,

+	$ export ANDROID_HOME=...
+	$ go run gioui.org/cmd/gio -target android -buildmode archive gioui.org/apps/gophers

+produces gophers.aar, ready to use in an Android project.

 ## iOS/tvOS

 To build a Gio program for iOS or tvOS you need a macOS machine with Xcode installed.

-The gio tool can produce a framework ready to include in an Xcode project.
-For example,
+The gio tool can produce .ipa files for devices and .app directories for simulators.
+For a device:

-	$ go run gioui.org/cmd/gio -target ios gioui.org/apps/gophers

-outputs Gophers.framework with the demo program built for iOS.
-For tvOS, use `-target tvos`:

-	$ go run gioui.org/cmd/gio -target tvos gioui.org/apps/gophers

-Building for tvOS requires (the not yet released) Go 1.13.

-To run a Gio program on an iOS device, use -buildmode=exe:

-	$ go run gioui.org/cmd/gio -buildmode exe -target ios -appid <bundle-id> gioui.org/apps/gophers
+	$ go run gioui.org/cmd/gio -target ios -appid <bundle-id> gioui.org/apps/gophers

 where <bundle-id> is a valid bundle identifier previously provisioned in Xcode for your device.